Accessibility statement for the Chesterfield Borough Council website.

 We carry out our testing based on a sample of pages that includes a variety of layouts, styles and functionality.

-The full website was last tested on 7 September 2020.
+The full website was last tested on 31 December 2021 prior to review of this statement.

 You may also be interested in: